sharkvdwho/sharkvdwho/README.md

 Hey!
-I'm developing some tools in Rust
+I'm developing some stuff in Rust